MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/storage-replica.md

 ## Retrieve PowerShell objects

 1. Before you start, retrieve the name of the PowerShell objects you want to use.
-2. Get the name of the primary storage array and assign to variable.
+2. Get the name of the primary storage array and assign it to a variable.

       ```PowerShell
           $PriArray = Get-SCStorageArray - Name $PriArrayName
       ```

-3. Get the name of the secondary storage array and assign to variable.
+3. Get the name of the secondary storage array and assign it to a variable.

       ```PowerShell
           RecArray = Get-SCStorageArray - Name $RecArrayName
       ```

-4. Get the name of the primary storage pool and assign to variable.
+4. Get the name of the primary storage pool and assign it to a variable.

       ```PowerShell
           $ $ PriPoolName $RecPool = Get-SCStoragePool -Name $
       ```

-5. Get the name of the secondary storage pool and assign to variable.
+5. Get the name of the secondary storage pool and assign it to a variable.

       ```PowerShell
           $ $PriPoolName $RecPool = Get-SCStoragePool -Name $